lmora-dev/lmora-dev/README.md

 - 🖥 &nbsp; Linux Manjaro | Windows 10

 <h3>💡 Goals for 2022 </h3>
+- Become skilled in terraform
-- Become skilled in fullstack developer
+- Become skilled in Docker and kubernetes

 <hr>
 <h3>  ☕ Connect with Me</h3>